Shefanur/Currency_converter_project/README.md

 # Currency_converter_project
-Inc (3rd sem)
-this is a currency converter project
+this is a currency converter project.
+Inc (3rd sem).